Last edited: November 6, 2015

 Assertcalls are very helpfull in debugging.
 Note that traces are output only in debug mode.

-This package contains high level services that are built on top of Asis queries, and can therefore be quite useful to the writing of rules.
-These queries are documented in the specification of the package.
+These packages contain high level services that are built on top of Asis queries, and can therefore be quite useful to the writing of rules.
+The queries are documented in the specification of the packages.

 These packages provide simple generic containers that are needed by several rules.